 Local registrars are located in county recorders offices and maintain records of birth, death and marriages that have occurred in that county.

-County registrars do not have code authority to have the following on record:
+County registrars do not have the following records in their physical custody:

 - Single-parent births prior to July 1, 1995;